andre-ye/pub/_posts/2022-7-9-aesthetics-equals-politics.md

 topic: Review
 ---

-# *Aesthetics Equals Politics*

-## New Discourses Across Art, Architecture, and Philosophy
+Review and notes on *Aesthetics Equals Politics: New Discourses Across Art, Architecture, and Philosophy.*

 Placeholder